swanwish/fileserver/Readme.md

 # The simple file server

+The new version forbid access dir, and won't list the content of the folder.

 This is a simple file server written with golang, which can support port and path parameter.

 The default port is 8080